Predictions from $s$-process AGB models of the isotopic variations of zirconium and neodymium for comparison to bulk meteorites: Results and discussion

 These values of metallicity and $M_{\rm mixed}$ also allow us to best match the isotopic composition of Sr, Zr, and Ba in the large ($\mu$m-sized) SiC grains from AGB stars \citep{lugaro18grains,lugaro20,szanyi25}.
-To further infer on the feasibility of these best-fit AGB models, we can also use independent constraints from Ba stars.
+To further determine the feasibility of these best-fit AGB models, we can also use independent constraints from Ba stars.
 These stars accreted $s$-process abundances from a former AGB companion and therefore show excesses relative to solar in heavy elements from the first (e.g., Y and Zr) and second (e.g, La and Ce) $s$-process peaks \cite[e.g.,][]{cseh18}.
-It has been shown and discussed previously \cite[e.g.,][]{cseh18,lugaro20} that the Ce/Zr ratio in Ba stars decreases with increasing the stellar metallicity, in agreement with the AGB model predictions given the metallicity effect of the Fe seeds.
-To expand this previous analysis, in Figure~\ref{fig:Bastars} we compare the observed and predicted Zr and Ce abundances relative to Fe, and to solar.
-To account for binary interaction and subsequent mixing of AGB accreted material in the envelope of the giant Ba stars, the AGB models need to produce abundances higher than observed.
-In general, this is satisfied by the AGB models considered here.
-For example, the smallest $M_{\rm mixed}$ still results in [Zr/Fe]$\sim$1 at $Z=0.02$ and 0.03, 2.5 times above the data, thereby allowing for a dilution of 40\% AGB material to 60\% original Ba-star material.
-The [Ce/Fe] values instead are closer to the data, and favour values of $M_{\rm mixed}$ above $5 \time 10{-4}$ \msun.
-The predictions from the models with $N_\mathrm{ov}$=4 do not change the conclusions, as they are up to 0.3 dex higher for Zr, but close to the values plotted for Ce.